cryanskl/cryanskl.github.io/_posts/2024-10-01-How-to-Create-a-GithubIo-Site-with-Jekyll.md

 ---
-title: How to Create a Github.io Site with Jekyll
+title: How to Create a GithubIo Site with Jekyll
 date: 2024-10-01 21:29:00 +0800
 categories: [Tool]
 tags: [website]     # TAG names should always be lowercase